SteeltoeOSS/Documentation/README.md

 ### NavigationException while debugging

-In a number of places, this site uses `NavigationManager` to redirect to static content.
+This site uses `NavigationManager` to redirect to static content in several places.
 When running the app locally, you will experience a `NavigationException` every time you are redirected.
-If you've already run the docfx steps, let the debugger continue and you should be redirected to the static content as expected.
+If you've already run the docfx steps, let the debugger continue, and you should be redirected to the static content as expected.

 While annoying, this behavior is according to Blazor's design, and handling the exception would break the redirect.
 [Learn more about plans to address `NavigationException` in .NET 10](https://github.com/dotnet/aspnetcore/issues/59451).